 I would just mention that I have all these plants in my garden, and have never experienced any adverse effects, and neither has my cat, or anyone I know.

 Have I been extra careful?

-No- until I started researching, I had no idea that these plants were poisonous.
-I've been aware since I was a child that plants with white sap, like poinsettias, are poisonous, and I learned the hard way that hellebores are poisonous, but these particular beauties -never!
+No--until I started researching, I had no idea that these plants were poisonous.
+I've been aware since I was a child that plants with white sap, like poinsettias, are poisonous, and I learned the hard way (when my fingers turned black and burnt) that hellebores are poisonous, but these particular beauties--never!

 Have I just been lucky?